bedrocklinux/bedrocklinux-website/markdown/1.0beta3/progress.md

   removes them from the busybox build, resulting in a small distribution/install size.
 The `x86_64` installer is currently projected to be under 1.44MB and, in theory, distributable on a 3.5 inch floppy disk.
-- The build system's file structure has been reorganized.
+- The build system's file structure has been reorganized to more cleanly segregate conceptual components.
 - The build system now supports embedding GnuPG signatures into the output distributable.  `brl update` will verify these signatures before applying updates.